One-stop Guide for WhatsApp Quality Rating and Messaging Limits

 Here is an example of a business’s messaging limit increasing from 1k to 10k in 2 days:

-A business starts with 1k messaging limit in a rolling 24-hour.
+A business starts with a 1k messaging limit in a rolling 24-hour.
 It maintains a medium to high-quality rating and the phone number status is connected.
 By the end of day one at 8:00 PM, it has sent 500 business-initiated messages to 500 unique customers.
-On day two at 8:00 PM (24 hours after the 500th message was sent), WhatsApp automatically increases the messaging limit from 1k to 10k.
+On day two at 8:00 PM (24 hours after the 500th message was sent), WhatsApp will automatically increase the messaging limit from 1k to 10k.

 The business continues to maintain a medium or high-quality rating and sends half or more of its messaging limits (5k or more) by the 3rd day.
 As a result, the limit changes to 100k on the 4th day.
 If the 5,000th message was sent at 2:00 PM on day 3, the messaging limit changes to 100k at 2:00 PM on day 4 (24 hours after the 5,000th message was sent):